 Goodwill represents the fair value of the consideration transferred in excess of the fair value of identifiable net assets at the acquisition date.
 The recoverability of goodwill is evaluated annually, at a minimum, or on an interim basis if circumstances indicate a possible inability to realize the carrying amount.
 The Company has the option to first assess qualitative factors to determine whether the fair value of a reporting unit is less than its carrying amount.
 Further quantitative analysis is required if the Company determines that the fair value of a reporting unit is less than its carrying amount.
 The evaluation includes assessing the estimated fair value of the Company's reporting unit based on a discounted cash flow model using revenue and profit forecasts, the Parent Company's market capitalization, public market comparables and multiples of recent mergers and acquisitions of similar businesses, if available.

-Intangible assets with determinable lives consist of a trade name, customer relationships and non-competition agreements that are amortized over their original estimated useful lives ranging from one to ten years.
+Intangible assets with determinable lives consist of the Simmons & Company International trade name and customer relationships that are amortized over their original estimated useful lives ranging from four to seven years.

 Investments